Arjunbadola/arjunbadola.github.io/_posts/2020-11-22-Why You Should Be On Twitter.md

 Plus they welcome people to share content and look forward for fruitful interactions.

-Let me shares my wonderful moments:

--I had written a company analysis on ITC Ltd which I had shared on Twitter.
-I had tagged D.Muthukrishnan who is very famous for being known as an ITC shareholder.
-He liked my article a lot and gave me appreciation.
--Got appreciation from Prof. Sanjay Bakshi on my Warren Buffett Partnership Letter Notes, and Notes on his recent lecture, ‘The opposite of a good idea’
--Basant Maheshwari appreciated my summary of his book, ‘The Thoughtful Investor’

-Plus there are a lot of moments where I have learnt a lot from reading discussion of two people going on comments section or as a thread.
-Example

 **Online Journal**

 > There are gaps in one’s thinking because you are being kind to yourself.
 When you deicide to write it down you have to fill those gaps.- Naval Ravikant